 3. Research the most common MBA interview questions

-Every MBA interview features a set of questions which are asked to almost everyone.
-These could be generic questions asked to everyone and could be specific questions asked to candidates who have a similar profile as yours.
+Every MBA interview features a set of questions that are asked to almost everyone.
+These could be generic questions asked to everyone and could be specific questions asked to candidates who have a similar profile like yours.
 For starters, you can take a look at these seven most commonly asked MBA interview questions.
 The list has been compiled by GMAC.
 These MBA interview questions are:

 - Tell us about yourself